How Do Solar Panels Work?

 Let Our Trustworthy Installers Help You Join the Solar Revolution

 Knowing exactly how solar panels work is the first step in the journey to independence from dirty energy.
-The second is learning about all the ways you can save money on the cost of your solar panel installation — and we’re here to help you do just that.
+The second is learning about all the ways you can save money on the cost of your commercial or home solar installation — and we’re here to help you do just that.

-As the largest residential solar installer in Texas, Freedom Solar has outfitted countless homes, and even commercial businesses like Whole Foods and Office Depot, with solar power.
+As the largest residential solar installer in Texas, Freedom Solar has outfitted countless homes.
+We have also installed solar panels for commercial businesses like Whole Foods and Office Depot, with solar power.
 Best of all, we offer safe, contact-free installations to keep you and your family protected during the pandemic.

 Simply contact us for a free solar consultation.
 Our friendly representatives will help review your energy bill, evaluate your sunlight exposure, and estimate your incentives and costs so that you know exactly what to expect in your journey to clean, green energy.